Todd H. Hall

 (PhD, University of Chicago)

 Prof Hall earned his PhD from the University of Chicago in 2008 and has held postdoctoral fellowships at Princeton and Harvard, as well as visiting scholar appointments at the Free University of Berlin, Tsinghua University in Beijing, and the University of Tokyo.
 Prior to joining the University of Oxford, Prof Hall held the position of Assistant Professor in Political Science at the University of Toronto (2010-2013).
 Research interests extend to the areas of international relations theory; the intersection of emotion, affect, and foreign policy; and Chinese foreign policy.
-Recent and forthcoming publications include articles in Asian Security, International Organization, International Security, International Studies Quarterly, Political Science Quarterly, and Security Studies.
+Recent and forthcoming publications include articles in Asian Security, International Organization, International Security, International Studies Quarterly, International Studies Review, Political Science Quarterly, and Security Studies.
 Prof Hall has also published a book with Cornell University Press, titled Emotional Diplomacy: Official Emotion on the International Stage, which was recently named co-recipient of the International Studies Association's 2016 Diplomatic Studies Section Book Award.

 Prof Hall will be on academic research leave for the 2016-2017 academic year as he embarks on a new project on Sino-Japanese relations with the generous support of the Social Science Research Council's Abe Fellowship Programme.